afaan5556/blackjack/README.md

-# blackjack
+# Blackjack

-Simple shell blackjack game
+This is a simple blackjack game that runs in the shell.
+Just run the python script and follow the prompts.